So, your health insurance company has denied your claim. You can—and should—appeal their decision, and here’s how to do it:

 It is important to note that only “grandfathered” health plans are exempt from annual and lifetime dollar limits, and such plans are exceedingly rare.
 “Grandfathered” plans must have been purchased by an individual, not through their employer, prior to March 23, 2010.

 Appeals of health insurance claim denials take time, but if your situation is medically urgent, you may be entitled to an expedited appeal.
 A claim is considered medically urgent if:

-- You are currently receiving the treatment at issue and your medical provider believes a delay in treatment could seriously jeopardize your life or overall health, affect your ability to regain maximum function, or subject you to severe and intolerable pain.
+- You are currently receiving treatment and your provider believes a delay could jeopardize your life or overall health, affect your ability to regain maximum function, or subject you to intolerable pain

 In these cases, the insurer must respond to your expedited appeal request within 24 to 72 hours.
 The decision may be delivered verbally but must be followed by written documentation within the following 72 hours.
 You are not entitled to an expedited appeal if:

 - You have already received the treatment at issue.